MEET THE TEAM

 The Project Team manage the day to day operations of the South of Scotland Golden Eagle Project.
 If you'd like to get in touch with any member of the team, please drop us a message on the contact page.

-Cat takes the lead on the management of the Project including developing and maintaining key relationships, managing project budget and funding agreements, overseeing work programmes and activities of project staff.
-She has a degree in Biological Sciences and a PhD in Recreation Ecology specialising in management of recreational activities in the countryside and the stakeholders / conflicts that arise from them.
+She has a degree in Biological Sciences from Leeds University and a PhD in Recreation Ecology from the University of Warwick, specialising in management of recreational activities in the countryside and the stakeholders / conflicts that arise from them.

-While at Langholm Cat also monitored raptor populations including hen harrier, merlin, barn and short eared owls and has been a member of the Dumfries & Galloway Raptor Study Group for the last 5 years.
+In her spare time, Cat also monitors raptor populations including golden eagle, hen harrier, merlin, barn and short eared owls as member of the Lothian & Borders and Dumfries & Galloway Raptor Study Groups and North Solway and Borders ringing groups.

 His exceptional identification skills have made him a valuable member of many projects from monitoring migrating raptors from the Straits of Gibraltar to Batumi, West Georgia (where over 1 million raptors are counted and identified each Autumn) to advising the British Birds Rare Bird Panel on challenging identifications.